Chronological age vs biological age: does your ID card show the same years as your body? | Sur in English

 Chronological age indicates the years that have passed since birth and is presented on any form of ID.
 It is based solely on the passing of time.

-But time does not pass exactly the same for everyone, some age faster than others, some age faster than others, showing wrinkles sooner or developing diseases associated with aging.
+But time does not pass exactly the same for everyone, some age faster than others, some age faster than others, showing wrinkles sooner or developing diseases associated with ageing.

-This is why some people in their 60s can maintain daily routines like walking 10 kilometers, whereas some 50 year olds may struggle to get up from the sofa.
+This is why some people in their 60s can maintain daily routines like walking 10 kilometres, whereas some 50 year olds may struggle to get up from the sofa.

 This is where biological age comes into play, this reflects the health and the functioning of a person's biological systems.
 It is more accurate than chronological age in predicting the rate of ageing and can fluctuate to be higher or lower than the number that appears on your ID.